christlutheran/christlutheranmanhattan/src/content/pages/about.md

 - Jesus as the center in both our preaching and teaching
 - The forgiveness of sins is at the heart of the Divine Service
-- Traditional Lutheran liturgy from Lutheran Service Book
+- Traditional Lutheran Liturgy from Lutheran Service Book
 - Historic vestments
 - Congregational singing of Lutheran hymns
 - Bible Study and Sunday School for all ages